2 AI for Everyone: An Introductory Overview

 Application: These models are commonly used for time series data, such as weather forecasting, monitoring ecological changes over time, and analyzing temporal patterns in genomic data.

-Figure 2.8: Recurrent Neural Network.
+Figure 2.6.3: Recurrent Neural Network.
 Source: dataaspirant.com

-Figure 2.8: Recurrent Neural Network.
+Figure 2.6.3: Recurrent Neural Network.
 Source: dataaspirant.com

 Reinforcement Learning (RL) is a learning technique in which an agent interacts with the environment and periodically receives rewards (reinforcements) or penalties to achieve a goal.

-Figure 2.8: Reinforcement Learning
+Figure 2.6.4: Reinforcement Learning

-Figure 2.8: Reinforcement Learning
+Figure 2.6.4: Reinforcement Learning

 Applications: RL is applied in robotics and can also assist with experiment simulation in science, environmental monitoring, autonomous driving, and creating AI opponents in gaming.
+Imagine an autonomous rover (or drone) tasked with surveying melt patterns on sea-ice floes.

-One example of RL is the Actor-Critic model, which divides the learning process into two roles: the Actor, who explores the environment and makes decisions, and the Critic, who evaluates these actions.
+One type of RL is the Actor-Critic model, which divides the learning process into two roles: the Actor, who explores the environment and makes decisions, and the Critic, who evaluates these actions.
 The Critic provides feedback on the quality of each action, helping the Actor balance exploration (trying new actions) with exploitation (choosing actions with known rewards).
-Recent research has explored various algorithms to model curiosity in artificial agents [5] [6].
+Recent research has explored various algorithms to model curiosity in artificial agents [6] [7].

 Large Language Models (LLM) are a type of neural network that has revolutionized natural language processing (NLP).
 Trained on massive datasets, these models can generate human-like text, translate languages, create various forms of content, and answer questions informatively (e.g., GPT-3, Gemini, Llama).

-Figure 2.10: Evolution of Natural Languge Processing.
+Figure 2.6.6: Evolution of Natural Languge Processing.
 Source[2]

-Figure 2.10: Evolution of Natural Languge Processing.
+Figure 2.6.6: Evolution of Natural Languge Processing.
 Source[2]

 The success of LLMs has driven AI’s recent surge in popularity and research.
 Between 2010 and 2022, the volume of AI-related publications nearly tripled, climbing from about 88,000 in 2010 to over 240,000 by 2022.
 Likewise, AI patent filings have skyrocketed, increasing from roughly 3,500 in 2010 to over 190,000 in 2022.
 In the first half of 2024 alone, AI and machine learning companies in the United States attracted $38.6 billion in investment out of a total of $93.4 billion.
 [8]

-2.8 The Future of AI in Science
+2.7 The Future of AI in Arctic Science

 AI is transforming the scientific method by supporting each step of scientific discovery.
 Let’s consider how various AI techniques can be applied at each stage of the scientific process: